How to Beat Social Media Algorithms in 2025?

 Pinterest works a tad differently than other platforms in terms of algorithms and focuses on these major ranking signals:

-2. Engagement levels: Another crucial ranking factor is the engagement levels which evaluate the pinners’ accounts and individual pins to determine it.
+2. Engagement levels: Another crucial ranking factor is the engagement levels, which evaluate the pinners’ accounts and individual pins to determine it.

 7. TikTok Algorithm

-• Video information: The video information, such as hashtags, captions, sounds, and effects, help the algorithm to understand what a particular type of content is all about and ranks it accordingly on the For You page.
+• Video information: The video information, such as hashtags, captions, sounds, and effects, helps the algorithm to understand what a particular type of content is all about and ranks it accordingly on the “For You” page.

+• Past interactions: With past interactions, social algorithms analyze user behavior on TikTok.
+This includes information like video likes, shares, comments posted, accounts followed, and video favorites.
 Based on this data, the platform analyzes your preferences and how they change with time.
 With this analysis, TikTok ranks videos for every individual user.

 • Account and device indicators: The algorithm also pays close attention to the account settings and device information of every user to optimize performance.
 This information includes: